 Risk management is a crucial factor in a business’s success.
 A lot of this responsibility falls on the shoulders of the treasurer.
 If the company is spending more than it is earning, the treasurer will be the first to know.
 This level of oversight could mean the difference between a successful and unsuccessful business.

 The only disadvantage of having a dedicated company treasurer is the cost.
-As a small business owner, you may find that it is more cost-efficient to outsource your accounting to an accounting agency or contractor rather than hiring someone in-house.
+Some small business owners can’t afford to hire a dedicated, in-house treasurer, so they might find it more cost-efficient to outsource their accounting.

-We also have resources you can use to manage your company finances, including our ZenBusiness Money App, which lets you keep track of your income and expenses from one simple dashboard.
+ZenBusiness has resources that entrepreneurs can use to manage their company finances, including ZenBusiness Money Pro, which lets business owners keep track of their income and expenses from one simple dashboard.

 Recommended articles

-Keeping track of your finances is absolutely critical to the success of a business, which is why a treasurer can be such a valuable resource.
-We also have a number of business formation tools, services, and resources to help you manage your money and keep track of the health of your business.
-As a business owner, you already have plenty to think about.
-Let us lend a hand.
+Keeping track of finances is absolutely critical to the success of a business, which is why a treasurer can be such a valuable resource.
+ZenBusiness provides a variety of business formation tools, services, and resources to help small business owners manage their money and keep track of the health of their businesses.